 Despite being over a decade old, Skyrim is still one of the most celebrated and well-known open-world games ever.
 However, there comes a time when fans look for something new, yet familiar.
 So, we’ve got ten of the best open-world games for you to try out.

-The Elder Scrolls V: Skyrim is considered one of the best open-world games of all time.
-It’s one of those titles that comes along and changes a genre forever – which may explain why there’s so much hype for the announcement of Elder Scrolls 6.
-Even in 2022, the game still looks incredible on modern consoles and PCs.
+The Elder Scrolls V: Skyrim is undoubtedly one of the best open-world games out there.
+It’s one of those titles that changed its genre forever, hence why so many are excited for the announcement of Elder Scrolls 6.

-However, as iconic as it is, Skyrim isn’t unique.
-There are plenty of other, similar games out there for Skyrim fans to enjoy While Skyrim remains popular, it came out in 2011, and games have evolved since then, so let’s look at some.
+However, as iconic as it is, Skyrim isn’t the only fantastic open-world game available.
+There are plenty of other, similar games out there for Skyrim fans to enjoy.

 We could simply recommend the Elder Scrolls 1-4, but instead, we’re going to focus on other games like Skyrim.